Two of the most popular running shoe brands are Brooks and ASICS, but which are better running shoes, Brooks or ASICS?

-In this article, we will compare Brooks vs ASICS running shoes and point out the main differences between ASICS and Brooks running shoes to help you choose the brand of running shoes for your needs.
+In this guide, we will compare Brooks vs ASICS running shoes in-depth and point out the main differences between them to help you choose the best brand of running shoes for your needs.

 Therefore, the differences between Brooks and ASICS running shoes that we point out may not apply to every single shoe either company makes, but rather the general trends.

-Brooks vs. ASICS: Main Differences
+Brooks vs. ASICS: The Main Differences

 In general, compared to ASICS, most Brooks running shoes feature a wider toe box.

-It’s also important to mention that Brooks only designs running shoes, so they are super running-focused on their technology, R & D, etc., whereas ASICS manufactures shoes for lots of different sports.
+It’s also important to mention that Brooks only designs running shoes, so they are super running-focused on their technology, R&D, etc., whereas ASICS manufactures shoes for lots of different sports.
 This isn’t necessarily a bad thing, but it’s a difference to point out.

-Brooks also promotes their running shoes as being science-driven (usually real runners in wear-testing studies) to accommodate gait rather than correct it.
+Brooks also promotes their running shoes as science-driven (usually real runners in wear-testing studies) to accommodate gait rather than correct it.

 Compared to Brooks, ASICS running shoes tend to have a narrower fit and feel, particularly in the heel and toe box.

-One of the most notable characteristics of ASICS running shoes is that they are known to feature GEL technology for improved cushioning and shock absorption.
+One of the most notable characteristics of ASICS running shoes is that they are known to feature ASICS GEL technology for improved cushioning and shock absorption.

 Then, there are obviously qualities of the running shoe itself that influence its durability, namely the materials used and the quality of construction.